 Besides that, you should give your e-book for someone else to read through.
 That can be your best friend or your mother.
-Paid editor also is an option, but not always necessary one!
+A paid editor also is an option, but not always a necessary one!

 You have to think about a variety of other design elements: how will your second page look like?
-What’ll be on the last page (“back cover”)?
+What’ll be on the back cover?
 How will you establish quotes and/or facts?
 How will you start chapters?

 I wrote my e-book in Word, designed it in InDesign (creating additional elements in Photoshop) and published it in .pdf form for my newsletter readers/sign-ups.
 It all worked for me like a charm!